 Resolution

-Note: Amazon Virtual Private Cloud (Amazon VPC) interface endpoints for AWS Systems Manager place limitations on requests to join Windows Server instances to domains.
+Note: If you use Amazon Virtual Private Cloud (Amazon VPC) interface endpoints for AWS Systems Manager, then the Windows Server instances can still join a domain.
+However, the VPC endpoints must allow access to the AWS Managed Microsoft AD APIs and domain controllers.
 For more information, see VPC endpoint restrictions and limitations.

 Verify your IAM role policies